openstack-archive/tripleo-docs/deploy-guide/source/environments/baremetal.rst

 cycle and should no longer be used.
 See the `hardware types migration guide`_ for information on how to migrate existing nodes.

-Both hardware types and classic drivers can be equially used in the ``pm_addr`` field of the ``instackenv.json``.
+Both hardware types and classic drivers can be equally used in the ``pm_addr`` field of the ``instackenv.json``.

 See https://docs.openstack.org/ironic/latest/admin/drivers.html for the most